Research in the Amanchukwu Lab

 Our projects involve the synthesis of new small molecules, polymers, and hybrid solid state electrolytes that can be incorporated in next generation batteries (lithium metal, solid state batteries, and multivalent), and for CO2 electroreduction.

 ELECTRODE:ELECTROLYTE INTERFACE CHARACTERIZATION

 Our work strives to correlate bulk electrolyte structure (e.g., solvation) to electrochemical reactions (desired and undesired) that occur at the electrode:electrolyte interface.
 Among many spectroscopic tools, we utilize microcalorimetry for kinetic and thermodynamic quantification, and NMR (solid and solution state) for chemical specificity.

 Our newly designed electrolytes coupled with our understanding of ion transport and electrochemical degradation will enable the fabrication of batteries with high energy density and longer cycle life.
 Right now, we are focused on lithium metal batteries (with liquid and hybrid solid state electrolytes), high voltage lithium-ion, and multivalent batteries.

 SELECTIVE AND EFFICIENT ELECTROCATALYSIS

-By understanding (and controlling) solvation effects in electrocatalytic media, we are at the forefront of designing highly selective and efficient electrochemical reactors for carbon dioxide (CO2) conversion to valuable products.
+By understanding (and controlling) solvation effects in electrocatalytic media, we are at the forefront of designing highly selective and efficient electrochemical reactors for integrated carbon dioxide (CO2) capture and conversion to valuable products such as chemicals.